MakoWish/aduc_for_linux/README.md

 - Add automated tests beyond syntax validation.
 - Improve packaging options (native packages/AppImage/Flatpak).

-## Disclaimer

-This is an independent project and is not an official Microsoft product.
-Although all efforts are made to ensure this project works without issue, use at your own risk.

 ## Donate

 Like this project?
 [Buy me a coffee!](buymeacoffee.com/MakoWish)